api3dao/airseeker/README.md

 ### Run

-The docker image can be run locally with:
+Create a `.env` file using `cp .env.example .env` and run the docker image locally with:

 ```sh
 pnpm run docker:run